ITISFoundation/ti-planning-tool-manual/docs/services/electrode_selector.md

 Let us briefly explain the different elements of the interface:

 1. **Select Species** <br/>
-   Depending on what sort of experiment should be planned, a human or mouse model with the standard electrode positions can be selected.
+   Depending on the TI exposure to be planned, a human or mouse model with associated standard electrode locations can be selected.
+The list of available models will continue to expand in the near future.

 <br>
 <p align="center">